Tanju Kayhan: Later career

+In January 2023, Kayhan started as an assistant coach for Admira Wacker's U-16 team.
+At the same time, around August 2024, Kayhan also played a single league game for SC Ostbahn XI, as well as a few friendlies; a club that his brother, Coskun, was managing at the time.

 International career

 He received his first call-up for Austria in winter 2008–2009 but only made his debut against Italy national under-21 football team on 11 February 2009.

 Personal life

 Kayhan was born to Turkish parents.
 He has three brothers who plays football Coskun played for SC Zwettl, Ercan for ASC Götzendorf and Orhan Kayhan for SVR Wolfersberg.
 He also holds Turkish citizenship.

+Kayhan later began a career as a personal football coach.
+He and his brother Coskun Kayhan founded Football-CTK.